Warlock III: The End of Innocence

-Warlock III: The End of Innocence is a 1999 direct-to-video horror film written by Bruce David Eisen and Eric Freiser and also directed by the latter.
-It is the third film in a series that started with the 1989 Warlock.
-The first two films star Julian Sands as the Warlock, but Warlock III stars Bruce Payne in the titular role of The Warlock.
+Warlock III: The End of Innocence is a 1999 American direct-to-video fantasy horror film written by Bruce David Eisen and Eric Freiser and also directed by the latter.
+It is the third and final film in a trilogy that started with the 1989 Warlock.
+The first two films star Julian Sands as the Warlock, but Bruce Payne replaced him this film.

 The film was shot in Roger Corman's studio in Ireland.

 Plot

 The story tells of a young girl called Kris who has no knowledge of her family, so when a historian tells her she has inherited a family house, she goes to see it.
 Also met is her boyfriend Michael, their friends Scott, Lisa, and Jerry, and her best friend Robin, who is a witch.
 Kris is haunted by visions and dreams of her past life and of a doll from her past life.
 A warlock, Phillip Covington, wanted her as a sacrifice until her mother used her own magic to trap him in the Catacombs of his home.
 Kris's night in the house is full of strange and supernatural events, including seeing an apparition of a young child.
 Jerry attempts to fix the pipes and accidentally breaks them, releasing Covington.

 Kris goes to meet the historian the next day.
 Covington, who is posing as an architect, kills the historian, and destroys the letters from Kris's mother.
 Covington then toys with Kris and her friends, and convinces Jerry to steal Robin's talisman and a lock of her hair.
 Robin attempts to fight Covington with magic, but Covington is more experienced and wins, turning Robin into a glass statue and then shattering her.
 He then captures and tortures Kris's remaining friends to lure her to him.

 Covington captures Kris, and he reveals that he plans to exchange her soul with a consort from hell to mother a race of evil.
 Kris escapes and fights back Covington, who begins to take a more demonic appearance.
 She takes the sacrificial blade and stabs him, however, Covington is unaffected by the knife.
 Kris then rips the doll from his hands and opens it, revealing a knife with which she stabs him in the heart, successfully killing him.

 Kris leaves with a book of magic, reading the tarot card of strength and walking into a new life.